on orders over $45*

 A decent entry-level respirator for painting/staining is the 3M 07193 Paint Spray Respirator, available from Amazon for under $20.00.

 You should also be aware that many of the materials involved in guitar finishing are highly flammable.
 Because of this, you need to store them in an area that provides you with an even temperature e.g. never in direct sunlight or anywhere the temperature is likely to fluctuate.

 You should also keep a fire extinguisher nearby and test it fairly regularly to ensure it will be reliable if and when needed.

-You are also going to need to keep your finishing products locked down. this is especially important if you have small children in your home.
+You are also going to need to keep your finishing products locked down.
+This is especially important if you have small children in your home.
 This might seem fairly obvious but it's worth mentioning due to the potential dangers.

-Remember to take a common sense approach when finishing a guitar and be aware of the health implications!
+Remember to take a common-sense approach when finishing a guitar and be aware of the health implications!